telerik/blazor-docs/components/chart/types/heatmap.md

 # Heatmap Chart

 The <a href="https://www.telerik.com/blazor-ui/heatmap-chart" target="_blank">Blazor Heatmap chart</a> shows the data in a grid-like structure that shows the magnitude of a value over two dimensions.
-The X and Y values are discrete and can be set in any order.

 #### In this article: